wolandark/wim/README.md

 # Dependencies
 - Vim 8+ upto latest (Tested and also works on vim 7)
 - [vimplug](https://github.com/junegunn/vim-plug) (Will be installed automatically as of version 2.
 Unix and Linux Only! for windows you must use the windows curl command of vimplug)
-- nodejs and npm (For coc completion.
-Unneeded if you want another completion engine like YCM)
+- nodejs and npm (For coc completion)
 - FZF
-- Figlet (For the start menu ascii art, unneeded if you dont care for the ascii art)
+- Figlet & boxes (For the start menu ascii art)

 <h1> Some of the features</h1>